jtakayama/makahiki/install/doc/ubuntu_readme.txt

 Run the script with the options specified for your operating system:

 Ubuntu x86:
-% ./install/ubuntu_installer.py --initialize_instance --os ubuntu --arch x86
+% ./install/ubuntu_installer.py --initialize_instance --arch x86

 Ubuntu x64:
-% ./install/ubuntu_installer.py --initialize_instance --os ubuntu --arch x64
+% ./install/ubuntu_installer.py --initialize_instance --arch x64

 You will need to answer "Y" to the question "Do you wish to continue (Y/n)?"